atzenigor/MindTheRoute/README.md

 MindTheRoute
 ============

-Project for find the best path in the city of Rome for bicycles.
+This project aims to find the best path in the city of Rome for bicycles.
 It uses elevation information to find the path with the less altitude gap.

 This project has been developed by Igor Atzeni and Francesca Delfino.